Giorgi-Jalali/mirrored-leverx/README.md

 Browser extension - "Cross Domain - CORS" (without it there is a CORS error)

-- npm i
+- yarn i

 It needs two terminals

+- yarn start
-- npm run dev
+- yarn run server (for json-server)

+Production

+- yarn build
+- yarn start-pro
-- npm run server (for json-server)
+- yarn run server (for json-server)

 ### How to test